csev/dj4e/assn/dj4e_ads1.md

         }
     }

-(9) Once `check` works you will need to run your migrations and make a new administrator account:
+(9) Run `python manage.py check` until there are no errors.
+Once `check` works you will need to run your migrations and make a new administrator account:

     cd ~/django_projects/mysite